 The perfect vegan cornbread!
 Enjoy this cornbread with warm chili, a hearty kale salad, or your favorite holiday meals.
 It’s quick to throw together for a classic bread that the whole family will love.

-Since it’s almost Thanksgiving…what?!…and true to every November, this month is going to be filled with delicious vegan Thanksgiving and holiday recipes.
-Earlier this week I shared the recipe for these 3-Ingredient Pecan Pie Tartlets (that’s right, 3 ingredients!) and later this month I have all kinds of cakes, salads, and Thanksgiving entrees.
+Since it’s almost Thanksgiving…what?!…the next couple of weeks are going to be filled with delicious vegan Thanksgiving and holiday recipes.
+Earlier this week I shared the recipe for these 3-Ingredient Pecan Pie Tartlets (that’s right, 3 ingredients!) and later this month I have all kinds of pies, salads, and Thanksgiving entrees.
 Did someone say Wild Rice Stuffed Squash?